ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 ### Securely using tainted data with security-sensitive parameters

 There can be certain situations where a tainted value must be passed into a security-sensitive parameter.
-In such situations, it is essential to do proper data validation or sanitization to make sure input does not result in a security threat.
+In such situations, it is essential to do a proper data validation or data sanitization to make sure the input does not result in a security threat.
 Once proper controls are in place, the `untaint` unary expression can be used to denote that the value is trusted:

 ```ballerina
 // Execute select query using the untrusted (tainted) student ID